PowerShell/PowerShell/docs/maintainers/README.md

 At any point in time, the existing Repository Maintainers can unanimously nominate a strong community member to become a Repository Maintainer.
 Nominations are brought to the PowerShell Committee to understand the reasons and justification.
 A simple majority of the PowerShell Committee is required to veto the nomination.
-Once a nominee has been approved, a PR will be submitted by a current Maintainer to update this document to add the nominee's name to the [Current Repository Maintainers](#Current-Repository-Maintainers) with justification as the description of the PR to serve as the public announcement.
+When a nominee has been approved, a PR will be submitted by a current Maintainer to update this document to add the nominee's name to the [Current Repository Maintainers](#Current-Repository-Maintainers) with justification as the description of the PR to serve as the public announcement.

 [RFC-repo]: https://github.com/PowerShell/PowerShell-RFC